Allegheny-Computer-Science-102-F2018/cs102f2018-lab04-starter/writing/discussion.md

 ## Introduce and describe your three data sets.
 How were these sets chosen by your group?

-## Introduce and decribe your Boolean equation to compute your final decision.
+## Introduce and describe your Boolean equation to compute your final decision.
 Justify and motivate the use of this equation.
 How does the equation work?

-## Output: What was the decision following from applying each of the three data sets to the equation?
+## Output: What was the decision that followed from applying each of the three data sets to the boolean equation?
+Discuss how to interpret this decision in terms of the initial Boolean values and the Boolean equation.